Rockland Community College: Workforce Programs

 In 2022, Economic Mobility Workforce Innovation (EMWI) Division of Rockland Community College was introduced focusing on Workforce development that provides employment prospects in work markets by offering comprehensive certificate programs, including Emergency Medical Services (EMS), Medical credentials, Commercial Driver's License (CDL), Google IT, "stack-able" credentials and community educational programs such as Computer literacy and Scholastic Aptitude Test review courses.
 Afterward, manufacturing certification programs were offered.

+Hospitality and Culinary Arts

+The Hospitality and Culinary Arts program at Rockland Community College is located Nyack, New York.

 High School Program

 The Rockland Community College High School Program began in 2010.
 Rockland Community College academic departments have oversight of the curriculum, textbooks, and student assessments offered at the high schools.
 High school teachers who are college adjuncts teach the courses at the high schools.
 Rockland Community College participates in the New York Concurrent Enrollment Partnerships (NYCEP), which enables the college to network and share strategies of concurrent enrollment programs offered throughout SUNY community colleges.

 English Skills Academy Program

 The English Skills Academy (ESA) have Intensive English Programs (IEP) for immigrant and non-immigrant students who need to improve their academic English skills prior to starting their degree (credit), Workforce development or community education (non-credit) programs at Rockland Community College.